Analysis | When it comes to the new coronavirus surge, Florida is an obvious outlier

 Part of his ploy was to position his stewardship of Florida during the first part of the pandemic as the ideal balance of safety and freedom.
-Florida’s economy was unexceptional last year and its case totals unremarkable, but DeSantis, with the help of conservative media, was hailed as the anti-Andrew-Cuomo, a Republican who set aside the forceful recommendations of business closures and remote schooling.
+Florida’s economy was unexceptional last year and its case totals unremarkable, but DeSantis, with the help of conservative media, was hailed as the anti-Andrew-Cuomo: a Republican who set aside the forceful recommendations of business closures and remote schooling.
 So he leaned into that with cases falling, waging a rhetorical battle against South Dakota Gov. Kristi L. Noem (R) and others as the most effective champion of personal freedom in the face of the pandemic.

 It probably seemed like a good bet.
 Vaccinations were pushing cases lower and the pandemic seemed like it was moving to the background.
 It was easy to be the masks-are-a-choice guy because it seemed less likely that there would be a call to reimplement mandates.
 And Republicans, even in recent polling, don’t see masks as necessary because they aren’t worried about being infected.
 (Perhaps in part because they’re not following news about the virus very closely.)